nmhieu28/nmhieu28/README.md

   <h1>Hey 👋, I'm Hieu (Chris Nguyen) from Vietnam 🇻🇳</h1>
 </div>

-I'm a software developer with over five years of experience in software development.
-I specialize in building enterprise applications using .NET, Golang, NodeJS, and AWS Cloud, with a strong focus on microservices architecture and high-performance backend systems.
-I have a deep passion for coding and always strive to write clean, efficient, and scalable code.
+I'm a seasoned software developer with years of experience building enterprise applications.
+My expertise spans .NET, Golang, and Node.js, with a strong focus on microservices architecture, high-performance backend systems, and AWS Cloud.
+I’m passionate about writing clean, efficient, and scalable code that drives real impact.

-Beyond backend development, I also build modern and interactive user interfaces using Next.js and React.js to create seamless user experiences.
-I'm eager to explore new technologies and continuously enhance my skills.
+Beyond backend development, I craft modern, interactive user interfaces with Next.js and React.js, ensuring seamless user experiences.
+I'm always eager to explore new technologies and push the boundaries of what's possible.

-Let's connect and build something great together! 🚀
+Let’s connect and create something extraordinary!

 <h3 align="left">Connect with me:</h3>
 <p align="left">